youhanasheriff-mako/ai-voice-call/README.md

 - **Environment Variables**: Use `.env.local` for sensitive configuration
 - **HTTPS**: Use HTTPS in production environments
 - **Permissions**: Only request necessary browser permissions

-## 🙏 Acknowledgments

-- **Google Gemini Team** for the powerful Live API
-- **React Community** for the excellent ecosystem
-- **Open Source Contributors** who make projects like this possible

-## ⚠️ Disclaimer

-This is an experimental project showcasing the Gemini Live API capabilities.
-While we strive to maintain and support this project, please note:

-- This is **not an official Google product**
-- Use in production environments at your own discretion
-- API usage may incur costs based on your Gemini API plan

-For more information about Google's policies, visit [Google's Site Policies](https://developers.google.com/terms/site-policies).

 ---